 The scilla family of spring-blooming bulbs includes some of the best bulbs for naturalizing.
 When planted beneath shrubs and shade trees, in woodlands and beside streams and ponds, they multiply quickly and will give you waves of color year after year.

 Siberian squill (S. siberica) and wood hyacinths (S. campanulata) are two of the most popular types of scilla.
 Quick to plant and untroubled by rodents or deer, they are an easy way to add a new dimension of spring beauty to your gardens and landscape.

 When you compare two scilla bulbs side by side, it’s easy to see differences in quality.
 Larger bulbs (as shown on the far left) contain more stored food energy and can support a stronger plant and more abundant flowers.
 Longfield Gardens supplies 7/8cm Siberian squill bulbs and 6/7cm wood hyacinth bulbs so you can get the biggest, brightest blooms.

-Sun or Shade: Scilla bloom best when they are grown in full sun, but they can also be grown in partial shade.
-Scilla will not grow in deep shade.
+Sun or Shade: Scilla should be grown in full sun or partial shade.
+They will not flower in deep shade.

 Hardiness Zone: Scilla are winter hardy in zones 4-8.
 Find your growing zone here.

 Soil Conditions: Scilla siberica and scilla campanulata are not fussy, but they perform best in soil that is well drained and fertile.

 Shop for Scilla siberica HERE.